xalvarez/aws-graphql-demo/blog.md

 To show you how it works we will implement a small API that creates and queries customer objects stored in a [DynamoDB table][3].

-In our use case customers have a first name, last name and an age.
-We want to be able to create them with an automatically generated ID as well as query the whole collection of customers and single customers.
+In our use case, customers have a first name, last name and an age.
+We want to be able to create them with an automatically generated ID as well as query the whole collection of customers and individual customers.

 # Implementation